ChemiKhazi/UnityToolbag/ImmediateWindow/README.md

 Example Scripts
 ---

 Here are a few sample scripts that are fun to play with.
-Use the example scene as many of these are for manipulating selected objects.

 Creating a new object from code: